elisabacelar/LCD_20x4/README.md

 # LCD_20x4

-This a HD44780 20x4 LCD API for stm32 using STM32F4 HAL that supports 4 bit mode operation.
+This is a HD44780 20x4 LCD API for stm32 using STM32F4 HAL that supports 4 bit mode operation.

 **Attention:** To use this library in System Workbench for STM32 you must enable the flag `-u _printf_float`.
 This link explains how to do it: https://www.openstm32.org/forumthread3351